Ben McAdoo, Giants graded Davis Webb higher than third round

 -- There is a new draft value chart some teams have admitted using.
 It’s believed to align closely to this.
 If the Giants wanted to grab tight end O.J.
 Howard in the first round they likely would’ve had to trade with the Tennessee Titans for the 18th overall pick.
 This new chart -- much like the old one -- says it would’ve cost them approximately their first and third-round pick.
 So Engram and Webb for Howard, unless Engram and a third-round pick from next year would’ve been enough to entice the Titans.
 Only time will tell which was the right move.

 -- Vanderbilt linebacker Zach Cunningham was on the board when the Giants picked in the first and second rounds.
 They passed both times in part because of what some speculated was his combine interview.
 That left some in the Giants organization unimpressed.
-Cunningham was a player that attracted interest early in the pre-draft process.
+Cunningham was a player who attracted interest early in the pre-draft process.
 General manager Jerry Reese even attended his Pro Day.

 -- Two players the Giants were believed to have eyes on in the later rounds were offensive tackles Will Holden and Roderick Johnson.
 They were selected 157th and 160th overall, respectively, in the fifth round.
 They would’ve been Giants options at pick No. 167.